alcoftTAO/Remote-Server-Commander/README.md

 ### Set the server
 You need to execute the `Server.py` script on your server with root access.
-If you want the server to automatically start, you can use `systemd`:
+If you want the server to automatically start the script, you can use `systemd`:
 1. Create a systemd service:
 ```sh
 sudo vim /etc/systemd/system/rsc.service